timdewild/matnimation/README.md

 # Tutorials and Examples
 Tutorials and examples are given in the folder `examples`.
 They are also listed in [this](./examples/examples.md) overview.
 After going over the example given above, we highly recommend the interested reader go through the tutorials to learn more about how `matnimation` works.

+# API Documentation
+The `matnimation` API documentation can be found [here](https://timdewild.github.io/matnimation/).

 # Projects using `matnimation`
 Below, we list a number of projects that use `matnimation` to generate animations.